 Where will I find how a particular EU directive was transposed into national law?
-Use the Advanced search in EUR-Lex and select 'National transposition' in the 'National law and case-law' menu.
+Use the Advanced search in EUR-Lex and select 'National transposition' in the 'National law and case-law' menu from the 'collection' field.
 Enter the relevant directive and select the Member State for whose national transposition measures you are searching.